Whew, you've finished your landing page design and now it's launched. You're done!

 A/B testing takes setting up a strategy.
 Once you find out what page, goal or KPI to test then your next progression is creating a list of tests.
 An easy way to do this is to create a spreadsheet.
 A few examples of what to test are:

 Headlines - It’s usually the first thing a web visitor sees.
 A compelling headline can make a huge impact.
+Using numbers in headlines has been considered most valuable for conversions.
+For instance, "30 Ways to Make BBQ Ribs".
+Also, a headline that makes sense and is clear to the reader is always attractive.

 Call to Action Placement & Styles - Place your call-to-action in different places.
 It will produce different results.
 Along with how it looks like.
 You may want one test using a button and the other as a text link.
 Or your button tested in different colors.